A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 Last, while I didn’t gamble on this trip, I did enjoy a cocktail or two.
 One unique cocktail to get in Las Vegas is the Verbena at The Chandelier which is nestled inside a stunning crystal chandelier on the 2nd Floor of the Cosmopolitan.
 What makes the Verbena such an interesting drink?
 It comes with a mouth-numbing Buzz Button Flower which adds an interesting sensation to this one-of-a-kind cocktail.

-My mom and I had such a fun time on our girls trip to Vegas and I can’t wait to go back someday soon to experience even more that this fun city has to offer!
+After visiting Las Vegas a few times now, I still can’t wait to go back someday soon to experience even more that this fun city has to offer!
 Have you been to Las Vegas?
 What are your favorite places to eat and favorite things to do in Las Vegas?